Pulpit Rock – Preikestolen – The Ultimate Fjord hike in Norway

 • In winter: microspikes/crampons for icy sections.

-Note: many hikers underestimate the trail — we saw plenty of people attempting it in sneakers and street clothes.
+Note: many hikers underestimate the trail.
+We saw plenty of people attempting it in sneakers and street clothes.

 Weather